axelpale/georap/README.md

       roles: [{ role: 'readWrite', db: 'tresdb' }]
     })

-Modify `mongo.url` property in `config/local.js` to include the new credentials:
+Modify `mongo.url` property in `config/local.js` to include the new credentials of the `tresdb` database user:

     ...
     mongo: {
       url: 'mongodb://foo:bar@localhost:27017/tresdb'
     }
     ...

+Now you can run mongod with authentication:

+    $ mongod --auth --dbpath=.data/db

 ### Check dependencies for vulnerabilities